sha2017/ifcatwebsite/README.md

 # ifcatwebsite
-A simple website for the IFCAT foundation.
+A static website for the IFCAT foundation.

+Site is in the 'public' folder.